Felic92/DataCleaning_Project/README.md

 An interesting component of projects like this one is that there exist so many different ways of reaching the desired outcome for this reason I thought it would be appropriate to breifly outline some decisions I personally made in regards to this project and why I chose them opposed to other courses of action.

 I will use the requirements of the script to discuss decisions I made in regards to each of the 5 steps even though my script doesn't exactaly perform each of the steps in a linear order, but rather I performs certain actions when I felt it was most convenient to do so.

+* I automated the process of data collection by using `download.file()`  and `unzip` to retrieve and extract the data into a folder named "UCI HAR Dataset" in your working directory

 * Merges the training and the test sets to create one data set.
  * This was fairly straight forward I used `read.table("filename")` to load data from each file into dataframes in R